 Florentine steak is also known as “Bistecca alla Fiorentina.”
 It’s a thick steak, seasoned simply and designed to be shared with others.

 A thick porterhouse steak is best for this recipe.
 The only seasoning is olive oil, salt, and pepper, so you’ll want a quality piece of meat.

 Serve with sides like roasted potatoes or a beautiful Italian salad.

-All epic dinner parties wind down the same way — with great conversation and a hot, foamy cappuccino.
+End your epic dinner party with great conversation and a hot, foamy cappuccino.